-Seeing Malham confirmed all the comments I had read.
+Seeing the village of Malham confirmed all the comments I had read.
 Bryson said that Malhamdale might be the finest place in the world and it is obvious understand why.
-Fields were full of cars as we made the descent into the emerald green village, a clear sign that it is a popular place on a sunny afternoon.
+Fields were full of cars as we made the descent into the silent village, a clear sign that it is a popular place on a sunny afternoon.
 Old fashioned stone houses welcomed us just as I noticed the beck to the right of the road.
 A stone bridge forms a picturesque crossing point, and from April, is decorated with clusters of flowers.

-It was small but it was superbly decorated and the collection of ‘minor touches’ made it feel as though it could be my own bedroom!
+It was small but it was superbly decorated.
+The collection of ‘minor touches’ made it feel as though it could be my own bedroom!
 Hanging on a rail were two extraordinarily soft dressing gowns and a bag containing eye masks and ear plugs.
-Dan was most excited by the skylight: a complete novelty and unfortunately totally underused by us, just like the torch that was generously left in a drawer to use when finding our way back from the pub itself at night.
+Dan was most excited by the skylight.
+It was a complete novelty and unfortunately totally underused by us.
+Another novelty was the torch that was generously left in a drawer to use when finding our way back from the pub itself at night.
 It gets very dark.
 There are no street lights in the countryside.

 We knew of Malham Cove from a scene in the seventh Harry Potter film, but I didn’t really know what to expect.
 The only thing I could think to seriously compare it to is skin.
-The grey, cracked limestone seems uncannily human-like, if you were to observe the lines and wrinkles on the skin of your knuckles, perhaps.
+The grey, cracked limestone seems uncannily human-like, as the lines and wrinkles on the skin of your knuckles, perhaps.
 And this seems to be decoration on the top of a cliff, like dried icing on a cake.
-Some of the rocks wobbled as I stood on them, and I refused to allow Dan to stand too close to the edge, even though he is a grown man, and I wondered just how many people manage to injure themselves.
+Some of the rocks wobbled as I stood on them, so I refused to allow Dan to stand too close to the edge, even though he is a grown man.
+I wondered just how many people manage to injure themselves.

 As the wind picked up and the temperature dropped, we made our way to the eastern side of the cove and started our descent to Gordale Scar.
 To reach it, we had to ramble through a number of fields, climbing wooden structures, crossing roads and watching for cow dung.
 I thought, instead of a pair of black leggings and walking boots, I should be wearing an ankle length, woollen, plaid dress and a bonnet.
 A sense of nostalgia for something I had never experienced washed over me and I savoured it.

 On reaching the Gordale Scar campsite, we followed Gordale Beck on our left side towards the Scar.
 The sound of crashing water became louder as we approached, but the scar is hidden behind a wall of rock on the right.
-At the end of the path, the temperature drops a few degrees and I had to put my jacket back on, while I looked in horror at the family climbing in the waterfall itself.
+At the end of the path, the temperature dropped a few degrees and I had to put my jacket back on, while I looked in horror at the family climbing in the waterfall itself.

 Next stop: Ingleton – Mountains and more waterfalls!